• Skip to primary navigation

 A collage of three images showing how to blend the meat mixture for gluten free meatballs.

-1. In your blender, add onion, garlic, water and blend well.
+1. In your blender or food processor, add onion, garlic, water and blend well.

 2. Add chopped fresh herbs and blend again.